- Home

 4. Earn more interest on your savings

-There’s no escaping the fact that interest rates are low, which in turn makes it tricky to earn decent returns on your savings.
+Interest rates are higher than they’ve been for some time, which in turn makes it easier to earn decent returns on your savings.

-But it’s still worth hunting down the best rates, even if you don’t have a big savings pot, particularly with the inflation rate at 4.6% in the 12 months to October.
+But it’s still worth hunting down the best rates, even if you don’t have a big savings pot, particularly with the inflation rate at 2.6% in the 12 months to November, as this means there are still currently plenty of inflation-beating accounts to choose from.

 If you’re trying to build a savings pot for any emergency expenses, regular savings accounts can be a great place to start the savings habit, as they often pay the highest returns.
 The very best rates currently require you to have a current account with the same provider to qualify.